-The Yorkshire and Humber Patient Safety Collaborative (PSC) is one of 15 national patient safety improvement programmes established across the country in 2014 to act as a resource for our region.
+The Yorkshire and Humber Patient Safety Collaborative (PSC) is one of 15 national patient safety improvement collaboratives established by NHS Improvement.

 From April to June 2016 the National Reporting & Learning System had over 520,000 individual adverse events reported to them.
 It is worth noting that the vast majority of these (72 per cent) will not have caused patient harm, however that leaves 38 per cent that do.